 Mark received his J.D. from Loyola University Chicago School of Law.
 While at Loyola, Mark earned a Certificate in International Law and Practice and served as President of Loyola’s International Law Society.
 Mark got his B.A. with honors from Illinois State University, where he double majored in History and Political Science and double minored in International Relations and Spanish.
 Mark is fluent in both Polish and Spanish.

-Amy is an attorney with long experience engaging with the healthcare industry and emerging technologies from different perspectives and roles, including as a published thought leader and advisor.
+Amy is an attorney and a Certified Information Privacy Professional, U.S. private sector (CIPP/US) with long experience engaging with the healthcare industry and emerging technologies from different perspectives and roles.

-With a background including stints at the Office of General Counsel of the U.S. Department of Health & Human Services, Centers for Medicare & Medicaid Services; Office of Policy of the U.S. Food & Drug Administration; United Nations Secretariat; and as a lawyer in the health industry advisory practice of McDermott Will & Emery LLP, Amy understands the complex regulatory demands that those operating in highly regulated industries face globally, while sharing an entrepreneurial spirit with her clients.
+With a background that includes stints at the Office of General Counsel of the U.S. Department of Health & Human Services, Centers for Medicare & Medicaid Services; Office of Policy of the U.S. Food & Drug Administration; and as a lawyer in the health industry advisory practice of McDermott Will & Emery LLP, Amy understands the complex regulatory demands that those operating in highly regulated industries face globally, from Fortune 500 companies to emerging ones.

-She has sharpened her ability to look at problems from multiple viewpoints to see around corners and strategically address both operational and legal challenges from working closely with companies navigating the challenges and opportunities arising from shifting data privacy landscapes, crossing borders, raising capital, and innovating with new technology.
-Her practical, problem-solving mindset has been honed by working with healthcare and biotech innovators, developers of blockchain technology solutions, investors, and funds.
+She has sharpened her ability to look at a problem from multiple viewpoints and strategically address both legal and operational challenges from working closely with heatlhcare and biotech innovators, technology developers, and investors.
+She brings a practical, problem-solving mindset to helping companies navigate the challenges and opportunities arising from shifting data privacy and regulatory landscapes.

-Amy holds a bachelor’s degree and certificate in Health Policy from Harvard College, and gleaned enough data science to talk data analytics and healthcare economics from a Master in Public Policy program at the Harvard before finishing out with a J.D. from the University of Michigan Law School.
-During law school, she was a winner of the university-wide 1000 Pitches competition, served on the editorial board of her law school’s administrative law journal, and was a legal extern to Judge Gladys Kessler of the United States District Court for the District of Columbia.
+Amy holds a bachelor’s degree and certificate in Health Policy from Harvard College, and gleaned enough to talk data science from a Master in Public Policy program at the Harvard before finishing out with a J.D. from the University of Michigan Law School.
+During law school, Amy was a winner of the university-wide 1000 Pitches competition, served on the editorial board of her law school’s administrative law journal, and interned for Judge Gladys Kessler of the United States District Court for the District of Columbia.

 Shane has over seven years of legal experience in private equity, tax, mergers and acquisitions, fund formation and general corporate law.
 He focuses on assisting his clients with corporate governance, compliance matters and general legal affairs as outside counsel and trusted advisor.
 Shane's practice also involves representing buyers and sellers in M&A transactions and early-stage companies in their financing rounds.